zoltron2001/phase-0/README.md

 Please contact the application's support team for more information.
 ```

-on this step, follow these instructions, otherwise you can continue to the next step:

-`vagrant plugin uninstall ffi && vagrant plugin install ffi --plugin-version 1.9.8`
+on this step, run this command `vagrant plugin uninstall ffi && vagrant plugin install ffi --plugin-version 1.9.8`

-Vagrant will now download and install Ubuntu on a small portion of your hard drive.
-This OS image will only be accessible from this directory.
-Once it completes the steps and returns to the command line, type:
+,

+otherwise you can continue to the next step:

 `vagrant ssh`

-to connect to the image.
-To disconnect from the image, just type exit.
-Once you are in the Ubuntu image, change directory to the `/vagrant` directory.
-This is where the files will be shared between the windows and linux environments.
-Test your executables by typing:
+To find the shared folder between the VM and your home operating system, change your directory to /vagrant:

+`cd /vagrant`

+## Test for completion

 `ruby -v` should output 2.2.1